Round 1

 Concerns/Areas to Improve

-New York Jets Trade
+Mike Washington Jr. - New York Jets Trade

 Strengths

-- Powerful runner with contact balance
+- Powerful runner with good size

 Concerns/Areas to Improve